ptianqi/PIPS2023/README.md

 # PIPS2023
-# PIPS2023 Contains three function that I made for PIPS 2023 Assignment 3.2R
+# PIPS2023 Contains three functions that I made for PIPS 2023 Assignment 3.2R

 # remind_me
 This function contains a reminder of my friend's birthday.